YW-Zhang94/CNN-SWS/README.md

 Run Do_load.cmd to run CNN.
-The parameters can be changed at ~/load/2_load/parameter.list Testing dataset of paper is at ~/load/1_data.zip.
-Unzip to use it.
-CNN model of paper is at ~/train/2_train/2_train/CNN_XKS.h5 Output is at ~/load/2_load/Outp
+The parameters can be changed at ~/load/2_load/parameter.list CNN model of paper is at ~/train/2_train/2_train/CNN_XKS.h5 Output is at ~/load/2_load/Outp
         The output of each event contain 2 numbers.
         The first one represents the possibility of accepeted measurement.
         The seconded one represents the possibility of unaccepeted measurement.
+Link of testing dataset in paper: https://web.mst.edu/~yzcd4/21a_CNN_SWS_data/1_data_load.zip
+        Download under ~/load/
+        Unzip to use it.

 --------------------------------------------------